jonasmcferreira/whiteiron/jhed-wasteland/player-handout.md

 | 13    | 4         | Confusion  |
 | 17    | 5         | Seeming    |

-lvl 6
+#### Level 6: More Arcane Bludgeoning

-Uncommon Magic Items count as +1 magical weapons
+When you make an attack with an Uncommon Magic item, it counts as a +1 magical weapon.
+(Rare Magic Items +2, Very Rare Items +3)

-Rare Magic Items count as +2 magical weapons
-Very Rare Magic Items count as +3 magical weapons
+#### Level 6: Arcane Adaption

+Gain one Resistance of your choice, you can change this Resistance a number of times per day equal to your Intelligence Modifier

-When Rage is activated you can drop attunement on one item, and or attune to one item While Raging 1d4 Force damage added to any attacks using a magic item
+When you activate your Rage you can drop attunement on one item, and or attune to one item as part of the same Bonus Action

-lvl 10
+#### Level 10: Change of Fat

-While raging add a number of d4s of force damage equal to your int modifier Whenever you take the magic action, you can immediatly attack once as part of that action
+Whenever you take the magic action, you can make one attack as a Bonus Action

+On a failed D20 Test, you can reroll a die and use the new results.
+You can use this a number of times per day equal to your Intelligence Modifier

-lvl 14
+#### lvl 14

 As a reaction harness the protection of magic, gain temp HP equal to Barbarian Level to up to 6 allies.
 You can use this ability a number of times equal to your int mod

 Learn one spell from any spell list up to lvl 5, it loses material and verbal components and concentration.
 You can cast this spell once per long rest

-### Bard, College of the Coward (Cha Wis)
+### Bard, College of the Coward (Cha/Wis)
 Theme, sometimes convincing others to fight is the best option

-lvl 3

-**Braveley Run Away**:
+#### Level 3: Bravely Run Away

-As a Bonus Action you can move 5ft*Wis Mod away from the closest hostile creature.
+As a Bonus Action you can move 5 feet times Wis Mod away from the closest hostile creature.
 If you are under the freighten condition this can be part of the Move Action rather than the Bonus Action

-**You do it**:
+#### Level 3: You do it

 You can spend your Action and expend a bardic inspiration to grant an ally within 10ft the use of an Action at the cost of their reaction.
 You can use this a number of times equal to your Wisdom Modifier

+#### Level 6: Stop Hitting me!

+When you are targetted by an attack or spell that only targets you, you can expend a bardic inspiration die to force the attack or spell to target an ally within 60ft.

+#### Level 14: Take Cover

+When initiative is rolled, a number of targets equal to your Wisdom Modifier can teleport up to 60ft to a place they can see

+### Cleric, Aspiration Domain (Str)

+#### Level 3

+When an ally within 30ft misses with an attack or fails a save they gain a D6 Aspiration die that can be used on attacks or saving throws until the end of your allies next turn

+Spell List

+Heroism, Protection from Good and Evil, Shield of Faith

-lvl 6
+#### Level 6

-lvl 14
+#### Level 17

-### Fighter, Weapon Master
+### Fighter, Weapon Master (Charisma)

 Theme, showoff by changing weapons all the time to show how great they are

 Focus on ranged and melee weapon swapping

-lvl 3
+#### Level 3

-can both stow and draw a weapon as part of the attack action can equip a shield as a bonus action
+can both stow and or draw a weapon as part of the attack action can equip a shield as a bonus action

 If you hit with a Ranged Weapon (not thrown), your next melee attack adds your Charisma modifier to damage as well

-lvl 7
+#### Level 7

 Fighting Styles that apply to a specific weapon type, apply to all weapons

-lvl 10
+#### Level 10

+If you hit with a Melee Weapon, your next Thrown Weapon attack adds your Charisma modifier to damage as well

-lvl 15
+#### Level 15

+Blindsight 90ft

 lvl 18